dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

 The preceding command updates the `seeds` variable of `config.toml` with the list you provide.

-### Step 8: Download and extract a snapshot of the chain's history since genesis
+### Step 8: Use a snapshot as your node's initial state
 Using snapshots to restore or sync your full node's state saves time and effort.
 Using a snapshot avoids replaying all the blocks from genesis and does not require multiple binary versions for network upgrades.
-Instead, your node reads most of the chain's history directly from the snapshot.
+Instead, your node uses the snapshot as its initial state.

 To download and extract the snapshot contents to the default dydxprotocol home directory, first **change directories into ./dydxprotocol**.
 To change directories, run the following command: